Faculty Mobility for Partnership Building Program

 Professors interested in teaching and/or conducting research in eligible countries should:

-- ✔ contact your international office to learn more about the application process
+• ✔ contact their international office to learn more about the application process

 Application instructions

-- Once you have logged into your account, select the Faculty Mobility for Partnership Building Program in the “For Canadians” section and click on “Apply Now”
+3. Once you have logged into your account, select the Faculty Mobility for Partnership Building Program and click “Apply”.

-- Enter data in the fields marked mandatory and follow instructions for each item.
+4. Enter data in the required fields and follow the instructions on the application form.

-- Upload all required supporting documents.
-Each document must be smaller than 5 MB and in .pdf, .jpg, .doc, .docx, .txt or .gif format.
+6. Upload all required supporting documents.
+Each document must be smaller than 5 MB and in .jpg, .gif, .png, .pdf, .doc, .docx, .txt or .xlsx format.

-- Click “SUMBIT”.
+8. Read and accept the conditions of the “Declaration and permission” statement.
+Click “Submit”.
 You will receive a confirmation message and a reference number for submitted applications.

-- Print the form for your records using the print function in the browser.
+9. Print the form for your records using the “View/Print” function.

 Supporting documents